dainst/idai-field/README-FEATURES.md

 ![idai-field](README-FEATURES-3.png)

-Using the list view, one can batch edit multiple items quickly
+Using the list view, one can batch edit multiple items quickly.

 ## Nesting